replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

 ## Create a Full Backup (Recommended) {#full}

 Full backups, or _instance snapshots_, back up the admin console and all application data, including application volumes and manifest files.

-If you manage multiple applications with the admin console, data from all applications that support snapshots is included in a full backup.
-Reach out to your software vendor for information about support for snapshots.
+If you manage multiple applications with the admin console, data from all applications that support backups is included in a full backup.
+To check if backups are supported for an application, go to the **View files** page in the admin console, open the `upstream` folder, and confirm that the application includes a manifest file with `kind: Backup` and `apiVersion: velero.io/v1`.

 From a full backup, you can:
 * Restore application and admin console data.